 By Karen Carter | Posted on May 01, 2018 9:51 AM

-Harry Potter and the Cursed Child is performing well at the box office, while Hamilton is beginning to slow down in comparison.
+Harry Potter and the Cursed Child is Performing Well at the Box Office, While Hamilton is Beginning to Slow Down in Comparison

-As the press previews started to require the producers to give away a multitude of free tickets, these numbers began to drop in the approach to opening night.
-However, this past week demonstrates that the show is well on its way back to the top, where, according to the effusive reviews, it certainly belongs.
-This increase was the biggest increase of any show this past week.
-In addition, My Fair Lady saw an increase of $174,870 to reach a weekly gross of $1,115,499, or 79.9% of its gross potential, Rocktopia saw an increase of $125,334 in its final week to reach a weekly gross of $738,343, or 49.2% of its gross potential, Summer saw a post-opening increase of $92,695 to reach a weekly gross of $1,055,612, and The Band’s Visit saw a slight uptick of $64,117 to reach a weekly gross of $908,565, or 87.5% of its gross potential.
+As the press previews started to require the producers to give away a multitude of free tickets, these numbers began to drop.
+However, this past week demonstrates that the show is on its way back to the top, where, according to the effusive reviews, it certainly belongs.
+This increase was the biggest of any show this week.
+My Fair Lady saw an increase of $174,870 to reach a weekly gross of $1,115,499, or 79.9% of its gross potential, Rocktopia saw an increase of $125,334 in its final week to reach a weekly gross of $738,343, or 49.2%, Summer saw a post-opening increase of $92,695 to reach a weekly gross of $1,055,612, and The Band’s Visit saw a slight uptick of $64,117 to reach a weekly gross of $908,565, or 87.5% of its gross potential.

-Hamilton, now working its way towards three years of running on Broadway, is still a gigantic power player.
-However, as the exciting new spring season comes into focus – bringing with it the mega-shows Harry Potter and the Cursed Child, Mean Girls, and Frozen, among others – Hamilton is starting to seem like somewhat old news.
+Hamilton, Still a Power Player, Begins to Cool DownHamilton, now working its way towards three years on Broadway, is still a gigantic power player.
+However, as the exciting new spring season comes into focus – bringing with it the mega-shows Harry Potter and the Cursed Child, Mean Girls, and Frozen – Hamilton is starting to seem like somewhat old news.
 This past week, Hamilton saw the biggest decrease of any show on Broadway.
 It went down by $258,398 to reach a weekly gross of $2,823,279, which represents 107.3% of its gross potential.
 With a top ticket price of $849, the average paid admission was $262.97, and the audience was filled up to 101.6% of its capacity on average.